 “But even with that I’m still grateful,” he expressed his gratitude.
 “All these years and you’re still coming, still supporting, still being a blessing to me and my studio.
 I can’t even begin to find the words to express my gratitude, so for

 “You have to put Madea in the pantheon of successful long-running franchises,” said Paul Dergarabedian, a senior media analyst with Comscore.
 “This character has resonated for over a decade and a half.”

-Perry announced he would be retiring the hilarious character during an interview with Tonight show host Jimmy Fallon in October 2018.
+Perry announced he would be retiring the hilarious character during an interview with Tonight show host Jimmy Fallon last October.